The Taxi Incident

 By the time you arrive, you’re thoroughly frustrated about the driver’s incompetence.

-You even feel proud of how you’ve fixed the situation and led the taxi driver to arrive safely at your office.
+You feel proud of how you’ve fixed the situation and led the taxi driver to arrive safely at your office.

 And yet, micromanaging is still the norm in so many businesses.
 Worse, managers pride themselves on their firefighting.